MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 ## Get new Delve features quicker
 <a name="BKMK_DelveFirstRelease"> </a>

 If you want to receive new functionality in Delve before it's made available in standard releases, you can opt in to the  *Targeted release*  program.
 You'll receive new feature updates a minimum of two weeks before customers in the  *Standard release*  program.
-To learn more, see [Office 365 release options](/office365/admin/manage/release-options-in-office-365).
+To learn more, see [Microsoft 365 release options](/office365/admin/manage/release-options-in-office-365).

    > [!TIP]
    > It takes some time to build personalized Delve views for users in your organization.
 If you opt in to the targeted release program just before the start of a weekend, it's more likely that people have a good Delve experience at the start of the next work week.